Support for your child's speech, language and communication

 The Children’s Speech and Language Therapy service can be reached on 0300 330 5777 or email bromh.cypreferrals@nhs.net.

-Assessment for pre-school children
+Assessment for early years children

 Once a referral is received, it is triaged.
 In most cases, parents are directed to book an Advice Session at a local Children and Family Centre (C&FC).
 These short sessions provide an opportunity for parents or carers to discuss their concerns, receive guidance, and agree on next steps.
 This may include reassurance, further advice, a follow-up visit, or a referral for targeted or specialist preschool group interventions.